vladyslavplus/FinanceTrackerMVC/README.md

 Finance Tracker is a web application for managing finances, built with ASP.NET Core MVC using Clean Architecture.

 ## 📷 Project Screenshots
-See screenshots of the project here: [Finance Tracker Images](https://imgur.com/a/finance-tracker-project-by-vladyslav-perevispa-asp-net-core-mvc-IlojimR)
+See screenshots of the project here: <a href="https://imgur.com/a/finance-tracker-project-by-vladyslav-perevispa-asp-net-core-mvc-IlojimR" target="_blank">Finance Tracker Images</a>

 ## 🔥 Key Technologies
 - **ASP.NET Core MVC** – backend framework